tarides/river/README.md

 Features:

 * Performs deduplication.
+* Supports pagination and generating well-formed html prefix snippets.
+* Support for generating aggregate feeds.
 * Sorts the posts from most recent to oldest.
-* Supports pagination and generating well-formed html prefix snippets.
 * Depends on ocamlnet for html parsing.